Aleksi-Loddo/ResaWeb_php/Readme.md

 **Information

-This project is a course exercise that I made in 2025 during my Erasmus exchnage in france at UBO during the first semester.
+This project is a course exercise that I made in 2025 during my Erasmus exchnage in france at UBO during the first semester

-it was a guided work with many tutoriels during the lessons.
+it was a guided work with many tutoriels during the lessons

 **important to note

-the link to the webiste only works on the intranet of the UBO.
+the link to the webiste only works on the intranet of the UBO